Farnell’s ‘Make a Better Tomorrow Together’ initiative donates over €22,000 to charity

 Charitable initiative closes with donations totalling €22,642 for Plan International Ireland and the COVID-19 Solidarity Response Fund for WHO powered by the United Nations Foundation and Swiss Philanthropy Foundation

-Farnell, the Development Distributor, is donating over €22,000 to charity through its ‘Make a Better Tomorrow Together’ charitable initiative.
+Farnell, an Avnet Company and global distributor of electronic components, products and solutions, is donating over €22,000 to charity through its ‘Make a Better Tomorrow Together’ charitable initiative.
 This unique programme was supported by supplier partners Rohde & Schwarz, ROHM and Multicomp Pro.
 Visitors to the Farnell website were invited to nominate one of two chosen charitable organisations – the Covid-19 Solidarity Response Fund or Plan International Ireland.
 Each charity received a donation of €1 for every nomination, as well as larger donations when customers bought featured products.
 In total, the charities received over €11,000 each.

 Chris Breslin, President of Farnell’s global business, says: “We understand how critical it is to help those most vulnerable in our society and we are proud to have led this initiative to ‘Make a Better Tomorrow Together’.
 Thank you to our customers, who participated so enthusiastically in aid of two fantastic and deserving charities.
 I would also like to thank our partners ROHM Semiconductor, Rohde & Schwarz and the Multicomp Pro manufacturers, who generously supported the initiative.”